 - For removing your own visits from historical data!

-- If you’ve accessed your shop via the links in the Etsy Shop Manager at least once, during the time frame you’ve selected.
+- If you’ve accessed your shop via the links in the Etsy Shop Manager at least once, during the time frame you’ve selected in your report.

 - If you’re using the same browser that you used to click the links in the Shop Manager.